New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

-Please be aware 80 - 90% of injection opioid users screen positive for hepatitis A, B or C. HIV is prevalent especially amongst injection Heroin users.47
+Please be aware that 80 - 90% of injection opioid users screen positive for hepatitis A, B, or C. HIV is prevalent, especially among injection Heroin users.

-Opioid intoxication diagnosis focuses on the presence of significant negative impact, psychological and behavioral changes accompanying or following substance use.
-The presence of alcohol or sedatives in the person’s system can muddy diagnosis, and therefore, a naloxone challenge may be administered.
-Naloxone is a short-acting opioid antagonist that temporarily counters the respiratory depressant and to a small degree, the sedative effects of opioids.
-Use of naloxone may put an opioid user suddenly into physical withdrawal, so caution should be used when administering.48
+Opioid intoxication diagnosis focuses on the presence of significant negative impact and psychological and behavioral changes accompanying or following substance use.
+The presence of alcohol or sedatives in the person’s system can muddy the diagnosis; therefore, a naloxone challenge may be administered.
+Naloxone is a short-acting opioid antagonist that temporarily counters the respiratory depressant and, to a small degree, the sedative effects of opioids.
+The use of naloxone may put an opioid user into physical withdrawal, so caution should be used when administering it (Dixon, 2018).

-Opioid withdrawal can be a brutal affair, and contrary to conventional shared wisdom amongst health providers, opioid withdrawal can indeed be life-threatening.
-Withdrawal symptoms may begin immediately after the administration of an opioid antagonist (e.g., naloxone or naltrexone) or a partial opioid antagonist (e.g., buprenorphine).
-Stopping opioids after a prolonged period of use results in withdrawal symptoms around 6 hours after the last dose of a short-acting opioid, and up to 48 hours after stopping the longest acting opioid, methadone.
-The peak of withdrawal tends to be with 24-48 hours yet persists several days for the short-acting agents and up to 2 weeks for methadone, with sleep and mood disturbances often persisting for months.
-Many who have undergone opioid withdrawal compare it with the “worst case of flu imaginable” and with some justification as symptoms of withdrawal parallel those of food poisoning or the gastrointestinal effects of influenza.
-Muscle and abdominal cramping, nausea, diarrhea, runny nose, tearing eyes, dizziness and restlessness to name a few of the more common opioid withdrawal symptoms.
+Opioid withdrawal can be a brutal affair, and contrary to conventional shared wisdom amongst health providers, opioid withdrawal can be life-threatening.
+Withdrawal symptoms may begin immediately after administering an opioid antagonist (e.g., naloxone or naltrexone) or a partial opioid antagonist (e.g., buprenorphine).
+Stopping opioids after a prolonged period of use results in withdrawal symptoms around 6 hours after the last dose of a short-acting opioid and up to 48 hours after stopping the longest-acting opioid, methadone.
+The peak of withdrawal tends to be within 24-48 hours yet persists for several days for the short-acting agents and up to 2 weeks for methadone, with sleep and mood disturbances often persisting for months.
+Many who have undergone opioid withdrawal compare it with the “worst case of flu imaginable” and with some justification as withdrawal symptoms parallel those of food poisoning or the gastrointestinal effects of influenza.
+Muscle and abdominal cramping, nausea, diarrhea, runny nose, tearing eyes, dizziness and restlessness are some of the more common opioid withdrawal symptoms.

-The health care industry should shoulder some of the burden of the opioid epidemic.
+The health care industry should shoulder some of the burdens of the opioid epidemic.
 The 1990s were a time when pharmaceutical companies aggressively marketed pain medications.
-Healthcare providers, encouraged by the Joint Commission, were encouraged to assess pain and manage it appropriately.
+Healthcare providers, encouraged by the Joint Commission, were encouraged to assess pain, and manage it appropriately.
 The combination of intense assessment and pharmaceutical companies marketing pain medication were partially responsible for the increased use of opioid pain medications.
-In addition, support was given to multiple medical organizations, including the American Pain Society, the Federation of State Medical Boards and the American Academy of Pain Medicine that lobbied for aggressive identification and management of pain.49
+In addition, support was given to multiple medical organizations, including the American Pain Society, the Federation of State Medical Boards and the American Academy of Pain Medicine that lobbied for aggressive identification and management of pain (Lopez, 2018).

 Research from 2015 showed that six times more opioids were dispensed in counties with high prescribing rates versus counties with low prescribing rates.
 Certain characteristics make prescribing controlled substances more likely.
-The CDC reported risk factors for counties at higher risk for prescribing more controlled substance include: a higher percentage of white people, more patients with diabetes, arthritis, or disability, when a higher percentage of people were unemployed or uninsured, counties with more dentists or primary care physicians, and counties with small cities or large towns.50
+The CDC reported risk factors for counties at higher risk for prescribing more controlled substances to include: a higher percentage of white people, more patients with diabetes, arthritis, or disability, when a higher percentage of people were unemployed or uninsured, counties with more dentists or primary care physicians, and counties with small cities or large towns (CDC, 2017).

-In 2018, the Joint Commission changed their standards in the management and assessment of pain.51 Some of their modifications included:
+In 2018, the Joint Commission changed its standards in the management and assessment of pain (TJC, 2018).
+Some of their modifications included:

-- Identify patients at high risk to misuse opioids
+- Identify patients at high risk of misusing opioids

 - Encouraged the use of nonpharmacological pain management techniques